foxdonut/angular-foxdonut/docs/ngrx-setup.md

 </div>
 ```

 > For better separation of concerns, use a Service.
 See the example below.
-Also note that this
-> example works in the `ngrx-setup` branch only, it is commented out going forward to make room for
-> a bigger NgRx example.

 ## &rarr; [Open the project](https://stackblitz.com/github/foxdonut/angular-foxdonut/tree/ngrx-setup?file=src%2Fapp%2Fcounter%2Fcounter.service.ts)